AndreVallestero/minimal-efi/README.md

 Assuming you are in the same directory as `main.c`, you simply need to run these 2 commands:

 1. `clang -target x86_64-pc-win32-coff -fno-stack-protector -fshort-wchar -mno-red-zone -c main.c -o main.o`
-2. `lld-link -subsystem:efi_application -nodefaultlib -dll -entry:efi_main main.o -out:BOOTX64.EFI`
+2. `lld-link -subsystem:efi_application -nodefaultlib -dll main.o -out:BOOTX64.EFI`

 ## Testing
 To test, use a GPT partitioned drive, and on a partition formated as FAT32 (FAT16 and FAT12 are acceptable as well), create a directory called `EFI` in the partition's root directory, create a directory called `BOOT` inside the `EFI` directory, and finally, place your `BOOTX64.EFI` file inside the `BOOT` directory.
 The final directory structure should be `/EFI/BOOT/BOOTX64.EFI`.